Tenygitz/linkedin/README.md

 * you see blank page , refresh the page , you will see the created post on homepage

 On created post
-* You like the post by clicking  like button
+* You can like and unlike the post by clicking  like button
 * you can comment on the post by clicking on comment button
 * input box will appear to type comments
 * on video upload play and pause option.